pdhung3012/SoftwareStoryPointsPrediction/README.md

 7. Back to the terminal, ensure you are in the  'Deep Learning Models" folder, if not change directory to it.
 8. You can preprocess the data (done already) by typing 'python  Data_Processing.py'
 9. Now that the data is cleaned, you can model it with existing implementations of a basic CNN and RNN models by typing "python Modeling.py"
 10. The accuracy results of the results of these models is appended to the text file "DL-Model_Accuracy.txt".
 Open it and scroll down to the last appended block of text.

+# Acknowledgements:
+We would like to credit Dr. Wei Le and classmates in COMS 665 (Spring 2020) - Iowa State University for advising us and give comments to improve the project.
+We also want to acknowledge authors of TSE 2018 paper (IEEE TSE2018: A deep learning model for estimating story points) for releasing the dataset.